ammarshaikh123/Projects-on-Machine-Learning/README.md

 6)[Predicting Credit Card Approvals](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Predicting%20Credit%20Card%20Approvals)

 I worked on this project to get a feel of fraud detection analysis.
-We took a dataset and tried to predict whether a loan should be approved or not based on various features which were available.
+From the given dataset I tried to predict whether a loan should be approved or not based on various features which were available.
+I used logistic regression as my model and I also used hyper parameter tuning to enhance the performance of my model.

 7)[Predicting board game reviews](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Predicting%20board%20game%20reviews)